-If a placement is terminated at an early stage, the Academic Director, Professional Experience Coordinator and Program Manager will carefully review the situation and the learning needs of the pre-service teacher and make recommendations about:
+If a placement is terminated at an early stage, the Academic Director, Professional Experience and Program Manager will carefully review the situation and the learning needs of the pre-service teacher and make recommendations about:

-- Opportunity to repeat the placement. - Special requirements in relation to placement. - Requirements in relation to course enrolment policy. - Nature of the learning environment, and appropriate work. - Pass on this information to the site coordinator.
+Opportunity to repeat the placement.

+- Special requirements in relation to placement. - Requirements in relation to course enrolment policy. - Nature of the learning environment, and appropriate work. - Pass on this information to the site coordinator.

-Termination of Placement Form is found on the Forms tab on the Education Placements website
+Termination of Placement form is found on the Education Placements website.